aldro61/kover2_paper/tutorial/README.md

 ```
 python plot_model.py results/cart_cv/model.fasta
 ```
-to obtain the following representation showing the decision tree model:
+to obtain the following representation of the decision tree model:

 <a><img src="./model_cv.png" /></a>